 There is nothing similar to this in Britain although there are plenty of Wildlife Gardens which come close to this unique concept.

-Most gardens have to find their own finances and might not find ethnobotany rewarding enough.
-But I feel that (like the Australian Aborigines and North American Indians) we ought to know about our own plants?
+Most gardens have to find their own finances nowadays and might not find ethnobotany rewarding enough.
+But I feel that (like the Australian Aborigines and North American Indians) we ought to know more about our own, native plants?